madfrogsec/arm-netcat/README.md

     $ ./ct-ng build

 The cross-compiling toolchain is in ~/x-tools/arm-unknown-linux-gnueabi/bin/

-## Create symlink of all toolchain in a single dir
+### Create symlink

+Everything from your toolchain will look like "arm-unknown-linux-gnueabi-*".
+To avoid any useless and painful configuration, we will create symlink of each tool in a single dir with 'classical' toolchain names (such as gcc, ldd, objdump, etc).

     $ cd ~
     $ mkdir arm-gcc && cd arm-gcc
     $ for f in ~/x-tools/arm-unknown-linux-gnueabi/bin/*; do ln -s $f $(echo $f | cut -d '-' -f9-); done

+### Set PATH environment variable

-## Set your PATH so when your system calls gcc, it will first finds our arm toolchain
+Then, we just add our symlink dir at the beginning of our PATH, so when the system calls 'gcc', it will first grab our custom toolchain.

     $ PATH=/home/$USER/arm-gcc:$PATH

-## Download nmap sources (which contains ncat)
+### Download nmap sources (which contains ncat)

     $ cd ~
     $ git clone https://github.com/nmap/nmap && cd nmap

-## Compile netcat for arm target
+### Compile netcat for arm target

     $ ./configure --host=arm-unknown-linux-gnueabi --with-pcap=null
     $ cd libpcap